Starting to gather my materials for my upcoming oil painting workshop “Coast” in Artform, Dunmore East.

 I have several different watercolour painting sets for sketching.
 It’s hard to recommend one in particular, and you should just bring whatever you have.
-The above set is Derwent Inktense Blocks, which are water soluble and very nice to use.
+The above set is Derwent Inktense Blocks, which are water soluble.

 These are my favourite oil brushes, firm but springy – Royal and Langnickel Oil / Acrylic brush set.
-I’ll have some extra brushes with me for you to try.

 This is the Palette Knife I use most of the time.
 About the size of my little finger, oval tipped (not pointed), and curved handle.
 Available in a pack of 5 knives by Create in most art supply stores.
-It doesn’t have a particular reference size, just use the photo as a guide.
-Here is a link to a similar knife from Jacksons Art in UK.

 And I like the Unipin Fine Line Drawing Pen 0.5, in Dark Grey – it marks like a pencil, but won’t smudge or erase.